ibm-js/delite/docs/CustomElement.md

 It also provides common methods like `on()` and `destroy()`.

-Note though that `delite/CustomElement` does not provide the delite specific lifecycle methods like `render()`, `postRender()`, and `startup()`.
+`delite/CustomElement` uses the function names from the Custom Elements specification, `createdCallback()` and `attachedCallback()`, but does not provide the delite specific lifecycle methods like `render()`, `postRender()`, and `startup()`.
 These are from [`Widget`](Widget.md).

-`delite/CustomElement` instead uses the function names from the Custom Elements specification:
-`createdCallback()` and `attachedCallback()`.

 In addition to calling `attachedCallback()`, `delite/CustomElement` makes sure to fire a non-bubbling `customelement-attached` event once the attached callback has been executed.

 Finally, note that for performance reasons, delite does not set up document level listeners for DOM nodes being attached / removed from the document.
-Therefore, when creating `CustomElement` based elements programatically and attaching them to the document, you need to call `enteredViewCallback()` manually.
+Therefore, when creating CustomElement based elements programatically and attaching them to the document, you need to call `attachedViewCallback()` manually, to ensure it's called even on browsers that do not natively support Custom Elements.